 HTTP, HTTPS, SSL, what does it all mean?
 You'll want to know, as the browsing experience is about to change.
 Warning signs are being put up, flagging insecure sites and forms.
 Is your site one of them?

-As browsers are getting more and more aggressive about protecting user security and privacy, you'll need to make sure that visitors to your website aren't being turned off by errors or warnings.
+As browsers are getting more and more aggressive about protecting user security and privacy, you and/or your website developer will need to make sure that visitors to your website aren't being turned off by errors or warnings.

 The purpose of this post is to teach you about browser security, SSL certificates, and the future of web browsing.
 Together we can determine whether your website is in need of a security certificate update or not.